phylowheeler/iqtree.github.io/doc/recipes/How-to-clean-an-alignment-before-making-a-gene-tree.md

 # Example Usage

 The first step is to generate an ensemble of alignments using the "stratified" option in Muscle5.
-By default, this creates a set of 16 variant alignments, all output in a single ensemble fasta file.
+This creates a set of 16 variant alignments, all output in a single ensemble fasta file, instead of a single alignment.

 ```
 muscle -align sequences.fasta -stratified -output ensemble.efa